 I know a few people that claim to love sleep more than anything.
-This is ironic because those that claim this are often times the most chronically sleep-deprived of us.
+That is ironic because those that claim this are often the most chronically sleep-deprived of us.
 Americans on average sleep about 6.8 hours a day.
-This is an hour down from 1942 (1).
-This fact is really depressing and ends up causing a malaise of sleep deprivation in the general populace.
+That is an hour less than in 1942 (1).
+This fact is depressing and ends up causing a malaise of sleep deprivation in the general populace.

-Out of all the things one can do to promote a healthy lifestyle, good healthy sleep (while acknowledged) is often the first thing to suffer from cutbacks and created excuses.
+Out of all the things one can do to promote a healthy lifestyle, good quality sleep (while acknowledged) is often the first thing to suffer from cutbacks and created excuses.
 This is mostly just a byproduct of how our society operates these days.
-With so many 24 hour stores in our cities, easy access to light sources and now mobile screens to stare into like some magic crystal ball, it is no wonder that it is difficult much of the time to get some solid shut eye.
+With so many 24 hour stores in our cities, easy access to light sources and now mobile screens to stare into like some magic crystal ball, it is no wonder that it can be difficult to get some solid shut eye.

 But with a dash of discipline and some key knowledge on how sleep works, the benefits can be ours once again.

 - 1 Function

 - 3 Unhealthy Slumber

 - 6 Don’t Forget to Sleep!

 When we talk about what sleep actually is in the brain, we are talking about one of life’s biggest biological rhythms.
 While sleep isn’t easy to understand, it’s cycles are predictable and well understood (one of the few things about sleep that actually is).